craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Northeastern Central/Smaller than a feature/Yerba.md

 [[Alisinder Rancarlo]]'s Glass Company makes much of the glassware and windows in Yerba.

-[[Dragon Blood Inn]]'s is a mid level tavern, but the heading of the Kingdom of Prosper's Underground Fighting Collective.
+[[Dragons Blood Inn]]'s is a mid level tavern, but the heading of the Kingdom of Prosper's Underground Fighting Collective.
 Many other inns, taverns, and boutiques participate in the greater UFC.

 [[Kirin's Stables]] is the largest stable on the south east side of the city.